MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 #Enabling Keyboard Input

 In the simulator, by default it will not show the iOS keyboard - you can simply type into the fields with your physical keyboard.
 This tends to make input easier when testing.
 However, I like to disable the physical keyboard so it will always default to the software keyboard so I can get more accurate simulation of what users will see.
-From the `iOS Simulator` menu, go to: `Hardware/Keyboard/Connect Hardware Keyboard` to disable the hardware keyboard.
+From the *iOS Simulator* menu, go to: *Hardware/Keyboard/Connect Hardware Keyboard* to disable the hardware keyboard.

 #Modifying Notes

 Let's quickly add support for modification of our notes.

-When is a good time to save a Note?
+When is a good time to save a note?
 When the View is dismissed seems like a good time to do so.

 > [action]
-> Add the following code to `NoteDisplayViewController` after `func displayNote`:
+> Add the following code to *NoteDisplayViewController* after `func displayNote`:
 >
     override func viewWillDisappear(animated: Bool) {
         super.viewWillDisappear(animated)